joschro/ansible-role-pitft/README.md

 ansible-role-pitft
 ==================

-Set up PiTFT display for usage on a Raspberry Pi.
+Set up PiTFT display for usage on a Raspberry Pi, as described in https://learn.adafruit.com/adafruit-pitft-28-inch-resistive-touchscreen-display-raspberry-pi/easy-install-2 .

 Requirements
 ------------